Identifying Drift, Diffusion, and Causal Structure from Temporal Snapshots: Experiments

-We perform parameter estimation on the three pairs of SDEs from Section \ref{sec:identify}. $10$ replicates of each experiment were performed, such that each replicate featured data from different valid $p_0$ initializations and different initial diffusivities $\sigma^2$.
-To measure performance, we track the mean absolute error (MAE), plotted in Figure \ref{fig:mae_3_exps}, between the true drift/diffusion parameters and their estimates.
+We consider three non-identifiable pairs of SDEs from the literature (summarized in Appendix \ref{sec:Noniden_examples}), but revise $X_0$ to be non-auto-rotationally invariant.
+By Theorem \ref{thm: identifiability}, parameter estimation is feasible under the revised initial distribution. $10$ replicates of each experiment were performed, such that the replicates featured data from different valid $p_0$ initializations and different initial diffusivities $\sigma^2$.
+We track the mean absolute error (MAE), plotted in Figure \ref{fig:mae_3_exps}, between the true drift/diffusion parameters and their estimates.

-The results demonstrate that in each example, APPEX is able to estimate both drift and diffusion by iteratively improving upon both estimates.
-In each experiment, we observe decreasing MAEs for both SDE parameters as the number of iterations increases.
-The worst performance was observed for the SDE $\mathrm{d}X_t = -10X_t \: \mathrm{d}t+ \sqrt{10}\mathrm{d}W_t$, whose significantly higher noise scale made inference more difficult, particularly for the diffusion, which APPEX consistently estimated around $H=7$ rather than $H=10$.
-We note that even though degenerate diffusions can result in infinite KL divergence with respect to a misspecified reference SDE, we observe that APPEX can estimate degenerate diffusions, such as in Example \ref{eq: non_identifiability_wang}.
+The results are consistent with Theorem \ref{thm: identifiability} and Lemma \ref{lemma: APPEX_decrease_KL}.
+In each example, APPEX is able to estimate the drift and diffusion by iteratively improving upon both estimates, as evidenced by decreasing MAEs as the number of iterations increases.
+In particular, we observe the worst performance from the first iteration, which is equivalent to performing parameter estimation following trajectory inference by WOT.
+The most difficult SDE to infer was $\mathrm{d}X_t = -10X_t \: \mathrm{d}t+ \sqrt{10}\mathrm{d}W_t$, due to the high noise scale.
+We also note that APPEX succeeded in estimating the degenerate diffusion from the SDEs in Example \ref{eq: non_identifiability_wang}, despite the fact that degenerate diffusion can result in infinite KL divergence with respect to a misspecified reference SDE.